In our letter to the Florida Department of Corrections, we explain why cutting visiting hours is bad policy and an inhumane practice.

 Thanks to Senator Wyden’s letters, Verizon, AT&T, Sprint, and T-Mobile are starting to ask their own questions.
 But it’s a sad day when the FCC has to rely on telecom giants to carry out its mandate.

-Homicide rates for Black men, Black women and Native women are consistently higher than for other racial and ethnic groups.
+Homicide victimization rates for Black men, Black women and Indigenous women are consistently higher than for other racial and ethnic groups.

 by Emily Widra,